 Last year was the definition of a breakthrough season for Aimee Pratt.
-The 22-year-old set personal bests over five different distances, winning England and British Universities (BUCS) titles on the way to her senior Great Britain debut at the 2019 World Athletics Championships in Doha.
+The 22-year-old set personal bests over five different distances, winning several titles on the way to her senior Great Britain debut at the World Athletics Championships in Doha.

-What is more impressive is that the steeplechaser has continued her amazing upward trend despite reduced opportunity to compete in 2020.
+What is more impressive is that the Manchester-based steeplechaser has continued her rise despite reduced opportunity to compete in 2020.

 Her 9:30.73s clocking to win the 3000 metres chase at the British Athletics Championships in her home city was a world-leading mark and a competition record.
 It put her fifth on the national all-time list.

 She nearly won a medal in the 800 metres in the same afternoon, making it a defining day for an athlete who stuck with the sport after being told she could be ‘world class’ when a coach saw her compete against boys aged 14.

 🥇 A first British title and another PB for @aimeepratt as she clocks a world lead 9:30.73!